 Emma Frucht, Violinist

-A passionate and dedicated orchestral leader, Emma is a tenured member of the Orchestra of St. Luke’s, where she frequently serves as concertmaster and principal second violin.
-She performs regularly in leadership positions with the Orpheus Chamber Orchestra and New York Classical Players, and is a recurrent guest with the East Coast Chamber Orchestra, A Far Cry, the American Symphony Orchestra, and the American Ballet Theater Orchestra.
-Emma’s work as concertmaster has placed her at the helm of orchestras conducted by renowned maestros including John Adams, Federico Cortese, Gustavo Dudamel, Alan Gilbert, David LaMarche, Gerard Schwarz, and Osmo Vänska.
+Violinist Emma Frucht is celebrated for her fearless leadership, warmly expressive playing, and collaborative spirit that inspires both her fellow musicians and audiences alike.
+A passionate and dedicated orchestral leader, Emma frequently serves as concertmaster and principal second violin of the Orchestra of St. Luke’s in New York City, and is a member of the St. Luke’s Chamber Ensemble.
+She performs regularly in leadership positions with the Orpheus Chamber Orchestra and New York Classical Players, and is a recurrent guest with the East Coast Chamber Orchestra, A Far Cry, the American Ballet Theater Orchestra, and the American Symphony Orchestra.

-A fierce advocate of new music, Emma relishes any chance to collaborate with living composers.
-She has participated in numerous premieres, most recently performing a string quartet by Jennifer Higdon commissioned for the Buffalo Chamber Music Society’s 100th Anniversary, and leading the Orpheus Chamber Orchestra for the Carnegie Hall premiere of a piece by Billy Childs.
-Emma has had the pleasure of working closely with many other illustrious composers such as Eleanor Alberga, Kinan Azmeh, Lembit Beecher, Douglas Cuomo, Brett Dean, David Serkin Ludwig, Layale Chaker, Caroline Shaw, Augusta Read Thomas, Michi Wiancko, Paul Wiancko, and Jörg Widmann, finding great joy in the process of bringing their works to life.
+Emma relishes any chance to collaborate with living composers, finding great joy in the process of bringing their works to life.
+She has participated in numerous premieres, most recently including a string quartet by Jennifer Higdon commissioned for the Buffalo Chamber Music Society’s 100th Anniversary, and leading the Orpheus Chamber Orchestra for the Carnegie Hall premiere of a new piece by Billy Childs.
+She will perform as a soloist for the world premiere of George Meyer’s Concerto for Two Violins and Viola with the New York Classical Players in May 2025.

 Recent Sounds & Sights